abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-1/index.md

 coverImage: "./feynman.jpeg"
 ---

+> **Editor's note:** This post is a personal reading note and commentary on Naval Ravikant's "How to Get Rich Without Getting Lucky" series.
+Where it quotes Naval directly, those words are his—kept as attribution, not presented as original writing.

 You probably have come across the viral "How To Get Rich" tweetstorm from Naval—he's kinda famous on Twitter, and also he's the co-founder of AngelList.
 He's a prolific tech investor in companies like Twitter, Uber, and many more.

 Here is part one of Naval's expanded points from his tweetstorm in detail <a href="/how-to-get-rich-without-getting-lucky-summary" class="read-more">_(Read summarised post here)_</a>.